-In the past 2 years as an artist in residence with Studio400 they have shared work group exhibitions, spoken on artist panels, and worked as a lead artist with Creatives After Curfew on a number of public art projects.
+In the past 2 years as an artist in residence with Studio400 they have shared work in group exhibitions, spoken on artist panels, and worked as a lead artist with Creatives After Curfew on a number of public art projects.
 Creatives After Curfew was formed In response to the murder of George Floyd as a way to bring images of healing and unity to the communities of Minneapolis.
 Their art's focus is in solidarity with a push for the abolition of police, community led safety, and imaging a future rooted in justice and liberation.

 White Bear Center for the Arts